Inha-CVAI/SARIF_ECCV2026/README.md

 Without the adapter, the encoder focuses on semantic content and misses subtle manipulation artifacts, causing imprecise masks.
 With the adapter, it learns forgery-specific cues that guide the decoder to produce sharper and more accurate localization.
 Concretely, this domain gap between the adapted and the frozen encoder represents the adapter-learned forgery-specific information.

+**SARIF exploits the discrepancy between the frozen SAM representation and the LoRA-adapted representation as a forgery-specific prompt, allowing the decoder to focus on manipulation-aware evidence rather than generic semantic cues.**

 ## Overall Architecture of SARIF

 ### 🔑 Key Insights of the Overall Architecture 🔑